marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 Semantic Version Filter Options:

 - **Enable:** Allow to filter based on [semantic version](https://semver.org/), avoiding newest versions from being deleted of the bucket prefix.
-- **How many versions to keep:** Specify how many versions to keep in the bucket, it will avoid deleting the newest ones.
+- **How many versions to keep:** Specify how many versions to keep in the bucket, it will avoid deleting the newest ones. *This option disables Filename patterns.*

 ## Install the extension to your account